The Message of Jesus: Your Invitation to the Kingdom of God

 Paul describes the gospel as “the gospel of Christ” (1 Corinthians 9:12), “the gospel of God” (Romans 15:16), “the gospel of peace” (Ephesians 6:15).
 Paul took his cue from Jesus and began to redefine the Jewish view of the kingdom of God around the universal significance of Christ’s first appearing.

 In the gospel according to Paul, the death and resurrection of Jesus Christ were “of first importance,” the key events in God’s plan (1 Corinthians 15:1-11).
 The gospel was good news for the poor and downtrodden.
 History was going somewhere.
-Right, not might, would ultimately triumph.
+Right, not might, would ultimately win.
 The pierced hand had triumphed over the iron fist.
 The kingdom of evil was being

 Giving joyful thanks to the Father, who has qualified you to share in the inheritance of his holy people in the kingdom of light.
 For he has rescued us from the dominion of darkness and brought us into the kingdom of the Son he loves, in whom we have redemption, the forgiveness of sins.
 (Colossians 1:12-14)